stae01/stae01/README.md

 # 👋 Hi there!
 I'm Stae

-I'm a passionate [front-end / back-end / full-stack / software] developer who loves technology, innovation, and clean code.
+I'm a passionate developer who loves technology, innovation, and clean code.

 ## 🚀 About Me